nerdygeek2127/Hostmonitor/README.md

 - **Clear Table**: Clear all entries in the table.
 - **Save**: Save the table entries to an Excel (.xlsx) file.

+## Usecases

+- if need to find ip address for specific vendor which has a unique Mac Address for fisrt 6 digits.Enter the first 6 digits and searching for ip with the network address it will show IP Address binded with MAC address.
+- Contniuos monitoring of IOT devices which has IP Address.

 ## Prerequisites

 - Python 3.6 or higher